kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0206 Certificates of public convenience and necessity  special authorizations and exemptions.md

 ### §206.5   Small aircraft operations by certificated carriers.

 \(a\) A carrier holding an effective certificate issued under section 41102 of 49 U.S.C.
 Subtitle VII, when conducting operations with small aircraft, is exempt from the requirements of 49 U.S.C.
-Subtitle VII as set forth in subpart B of part 298 of this chapter, except section 41708 of 49 U.S.C.
+Subtitle VII as set forth in subpart B of [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]], except section 41708 of 49 U.S.C.
 Subtitle VII, and is subject to the requirements set forth in the following provisions of this chapter:

-\(1\) Part 205, with the minimum coverage requirements of §205.5(b),
+\(1\) Part 205, with the minimum coverage requirements of [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md#§205.5   Minimum coverage.|§205.5]](b),

 \(2\) Part 215,

-\(3\) Part 298, subpart D, §§298.30, and 298.38, and subpart H, and
+\(3\) Part 298, subpart D, §[[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.30   Public disclosure of policy on consumer protection.|§298.30]], and 298.38, and subpart H, and

-\(4\) Part 298, subpart F, if the certificated carrier conducts operations with small aircraft only (a certificated carrier conducting operations with both small and large aircraft is subject only to the reporting requirements contained in part 241 of this chapter).
+\(4\) Part 298, subpart F, if the certificated carrier conducts operations with small aircraft only (a certificated carrier conducting operations with both small and large aircraft is subject only to the reporting requirements contained in [[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|part 241 of this chapter]]).

 \(b\) If a certificated carrier, when conducting operations with small aircraft, provides foreign air transportation that includes a segment for which tariff filing is required and another segment for which tariff filing is not required, then for through service over that routing the carrier has the option of filing a tariff or charging the sum of the applicable local rates, fares, or charges.
 If the carrier files a tariff for through service, it is not exempt from Chapter 415 or section 41310 of 49 U.S.C.
 Subtitle VII for that air transportation.